python/cpython/Modules/_testcapi/README.txt

 calls `_PyTestCapi_Init_*` from these functions.

 General guideline when writing test code for C API.
-* Use clinic tool as possible.
+* Use Argument Clinic to minimise the amount of boilerplate code.
-* Add a newline between the the argument spec and the docstring.
+* Add a newline between the argument spec and the docstring.
-* If a test decription is needed, make sure the added docstring clearly and succinctly describes purpose of the function.
+* If a test description is needed, make sure the added docstring clearly and succinctly describes purpose of the function.
 * DRY, use the clone feature of Argument Clinic.
-* Try to avoid adding new interned strings; reuse existing parameter names if possible and use the `as` feature to override the C name.
+* Try to avoid adding new interned strings; reuse existing parameter names if possible.
+Use the `as` feature of Argument Clinic to override the C variable name, if needed.